tjcrone/pycamhd/README.rst

 *Note: Getting information about the repository can take several minutes, depending on server response times, because every index file must be downloaded*

+.. note:: This is a admonition of type `note`.

 Function Reference
 ------------------